Amish Zucchini Bread Recipe

 This Amish zucchini bread recipe makes a rich, sweet quick bread that’s soft, moist, and loaded with warm spice flavor.
 It’s a great way to use up summer zucchini and can be made as a loaf, muffins, or even cake.

-If you enjoy cozy seasonal baking, try my cast iron skillet cinnamon rolls or this pumpkin maple galette next.
+If you enjoy cozy seasonal baking, try my cast iron skillet cinnamon rolls, pumpkin maple galette, and cinnamon sugar crackers next.

-This Amish zucchini bread recipe was given to me by a friend an Amish friend, when I lived in the Crown of Maine.
-Her baking was always a welcome treat — rich, sweet, and full of comfort.
+This Amish zucchini bread recipe was given to me by an Amish friend, when I lived in the Crown of Maine.
+Her baking was always a welcome treat — rich and comforting, yet never overly sweet as many Amish baked goods tend to be.

 This recipe is a great way to use up zucchini when the plants are producing faster than anyone can keep up.
 It freezes beautifully, making it ideal for baking in batches and enjoying well into the colder months.
 My garden fresh vegetable side dish is another great way to make the most of annual zucchini harvests.